 As is with any life lesson or habit, it’s easier and better to start reading to children as early as possible, and reading books about diversity no less.
 The younger you start reading diversity books, the quicker diversity gets normalized – because it is – and children wouldn’t know any different.

 This post may contain affiliate links, read more here

-Children’s Books that Celebrate Diversity
+Children’s Books about Diversity

 These children’s books that celebrate diversity help teach kids compassion and be inclusive of all people from all walks of life.

 Diversity Books for Children – Babies and Toddlers